-Subject: Business Conduct Number: 01-217 Prepared/Reviewed by: Director, Healthy Workplace, VP&CHRO, Finance and Audit Committee, Board of Directors Page: Original Issue: Revised: 8 of 13 2011.09 2015.04 Issued by: President & Chief Executive Officer
+Prepared/Reviewed by: Director, Healthy Workplace, VP&CHRO,

+Original Issue:

+Original Issue: 2011.09 Revised: 2015.04

 Credentialed staff (i.e. physicians and residents) may not speak of the hospital's programs/services etc. to the media without authorization from the hospital's Strategy Management and Communications Department with the caveat that they may speak of work outside of KGH purview, such as that conducted with Queen's university or other teaching/research initiatives and in accordance with those organization's policies.